USPTO Examiner RAMPURIA SATISH - Art Unit 2193

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by RAMPURIA, SATISH is 23 months.
-This places the examiner in the 75% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+The median time to disposition (half-life) for applications examined by RAMPURIA, SATISH is 25 months.
+This places the examiner in the 78% percentile for prosecution speed.
+Applications move through prosecution relatively quickly with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +14.0% benefit to allowance rate for applications examined by RAMPURIA, SATISH.
-This interview benefit is in the 56% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +13.1% benefit to allowance rate for applications examined by RAMPURIA, SATISH.
+This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness